-CR30SFCR FUNDAMENTALS OF COLLISION AND REFINISHING 30S

-CR30SAMW AUTOMOTIVE METALS & WELDING CR30SCP CORROSION PROTECTION 30S

-CR40SDASR DAMAGE ANALYSIS & STRUCTURAL REPAIR 40S In the second year of study you will focus on more advanced auto body repair and refinishing techniques.
+CR30SFCR FUNDAMENTALS OF COLLISION AND REFINISHING 30S CR30SAMW AUTOMOTIVE METALS & WELDING advanced auto body repair and refinishing techniques.
 You will be taught panel replacement, hydraulics usage, panel alignments and the fundamental skills required in the auto body trade.
 You will also have the opportunity to learn modern spray techniques and application of refinishing materials.